camedi445/thinking-in-compose/README.md

 ------------
 You need to use the latest Canary version of Android Studio 4.2.
-You can clone this repository or import the project from Android Studio following the steps
+You can clone this repository or import the project from Android Studio following the steps.